 It is a melting pot of different aid codes that span the spectrum of eligibility pathways.
 Some like the presumptively eligible are awarded Medi-Cal eligibility and will eventually undergo a final eligibility determination and be enrolled in aid codes that are most likely classified as mandatorily enrolled in managed care.
-Others like the foster care subgroups are unique in that they require specific types of services based on their underlying medical and viii Provides immediate, temporary, FFS, full-scope Medi-Cal benefits.

-^{vii} Provides for the pre-enrollment of children into the Medi-Cal program who are screened as probable for Medi-Cal eligibility.
+Others like the foster care subgroups are unique in that they require specific types of services based on their underlying medical and psychological/social needs.
+Beneficiaries in the CHDP Gateway Title XXI Medi-Cal PE, Targeted Low-Income FPL for Children (Medicaid-Children's Health Insurance Program Title XXI) Program are children who are pre-enrolled into Medi-Cal and screened as probable for program eligibility providing for temporary full-scope benefits with no SOC.
+Note that these children may vii Provides for the pre-enrollment of children into the Medi-Cal program who are screened as probable for Medi-Cal eligibility.
 Provides temporary full-scope Medi-Cal benefits with no SOC.